 - New CBT approaches

-Now that we’ve discussed what therapy is, take a moment to think about what it can do for you.
+Now that we’ve discussed what therapy isn and have a common psychotherapy definition, take a moment to think about what it can do for you.
 The titular question is also an opportunity to improve your mental health and live a happier life.